francesco-losciale/haskell-todo-list/README.md

 - `stack test --dry-run` to see all the possible test you can run

 - `stack test --test-arguments "--match=SimpleState"` runs a specific test

+ To run hlint, cd to haskell-todo-list and run `hlint .`